 Why aren't we giving kids more freedom to use their imagination in soccer?
 Is it possible that parents and coaches have forgotten how kids think?

-In middle age now, my four kids - three of them teenage boys - have pretty much sucked the imagination right out of me, like the UFO Captives in Season Three.
+That seems like a lifetime ago from my present middle age, where my four kids - three of them in high school and college - have pretty much sucked the imagination right out of me, like the UFO abductees in Season Three.
 I use the phrase "when I was your age" around the house all the time, but I routinely forget how I actually thought when I was their age.

-Brian Roberts believes that we are making the same mistake in youth soccer.
-He thinks the root causes of player burnout and dropout - known as "killing players" - are the lack of freedom and imagination in youth soccer curricula and training.
-The solution, Roberts says, is to acknowledge how kids think, and to engage their powerful imaginations in a guided discovery of skill and situational poise.
+YESsoccer believes that youth soccer suffers from the same disconnect.
+We think the root causes of player burnout and dropout - known as "killing players" - are the lack of freedom and imagination in youth soccer curricula and training.
+The solution, we think, is to acknowledge how kids think, and to engage their powerful imaginations in a guided discovery of skill and situational poise.

-Leave us your comments, and join us as we go in search of imagination in youth soccer.
+We invite your organization to join YESsoccer as we go in search of imagination in youth soccer.
+Contact us at firstname.lastname@example.org

 Tag(s): Blog Roll